selfage/datastore_client/README.md

 }
 ```

-Note that the `id` field is stored twice in Datastore, as part of the value object and as part of Datastore key, if you were calculating Datastore storage cost.
+Note that the `id` field is stripped and converted to Datastore key when saving.
+If you inspect your Datastore dashboard/console, or query directly from Datastore, you should expect the `id` field to not be set.
+The `id` field will be populated if you use get/query method described below.

 ## Allocate keys/ids